mia-platform/documentation/docs/marketplace/add_to_marketplace/add_item_by_type/add_custom_resource.md

             "type": {
               "type": "string",
               "enum": ["kubernetes"],
-              "description": "The type of the custom resource.
+              "description": "The type of the Infrastructure resource.
 At the moment the only supported type by the marketplace is 'kubernetes'"
             },
             "resourceId": {
               "type": "string",
-              "description": "The plural name for the custom resource definition."
+              "description": "The plural name for the Infrastructure resource definition."
             }
           }
         },